jaytintran/manwrite-blog-platform/README.md

 # 📝 Manwrite – Full-Stack Blog Application

 Manwrite is a modern, fully functional full-stack blog application built from the ground up.
 This project covers everything from setting up the frontend to integrating a robust backend with database storage, offering a complete end-to-end experience for developers looking to build and scale dynamic web applications.
+Besides being a full stack project, this project is also my where I capture my thoughts and ideas about my side hobbies and life in general.

 ## 🚀 Features
 - **User Authentication** – Secure registration and login system using Express.